 - Search bar tool.

-- 2GB of personal storage and extra 10GB of storage space shared across the team for loaded files (free version).
+- 2GB of personal storage and an extra 10GB of storage space shared across the team for loaded files (free version).

 - Guest access (this refers to people who you collaborate with but don’t want to permit all access to your discussions) and unlimited integrations on the free version.